gravitational/teleport-agent-terraform/README.md

   # Teleport Agent name is a unique agent name to identify the individual instance.
   teleport_agent_name = "teleport-database"

-  # Teleport proxy hostname/port to connect the agent to - this should include a web UI port like :443 or :3080
+  # Teleport proxy hostname/port to connect the agent to - this must include a web UI port like :443 or :3080
-  # Any security groups and networking for your agent must permit outbound traffic to flow to this host/port.
+  # Any security groups and networking for your agent must permit outbound traffic to flow to this host/port,
+  # as well as to the configured reverse tunnel port for the cluster (defaults to 3024, but can also be multiplexed on 443/3080)
   # Don't include https:// in the URL.
-Any SSL/TLS certificates presented must be valid chains.
+Any SSL/TLS certificates presented must use valid chains.
   teleport_proxy_hostname = "teleport.example.com:443"

   # Join token which will allow the agent to join the Teleport cluster.